 You can use a test template or create your own.
 Toggl Hire skills test allows you to take full control over the process, from setting the time limit to complete the test to determine the points threshold.

-2) Source remote candidates
+2) Source remote workers

 Using the sourcing routes listed above, you can now use your tailored skills test to advertise your job post(s) and attract candidates.